 There are no coronavirus restrictions in the UK.
 Visit GOV.UK for the latest information.

+You are more likely to catch COVID-19 indoors and in crowded places.
 There are steps you can take to reduce the risk of catching and spreading COVID-19:

 - Let fresh air in if you meet indoors, or meet outside